Company Logo - Home Link

 Additional information on shows with SRO tickets can be found on the Broadway for Broke People website and the Broadway World website.

-Also, it is also advisable to check with the box office for individual shows.
+Also, it is advisable to check with the box office for individual shows.

-For additional information, please see our detailed post on how to get Discount Broadway Tickets.
+For additional information, see our detailed post on how to find great prices on Broadway Tickets.

 TKTS at Times Square

-Located under the famous red steps in Father Duffy Square at Broadway and 47th Street. (directions and map).
+Located under the famous red steps in Father Duffy Square at Broadway and 47th Street.
+Here are directions and a map.

 Offers tickets for Same-Day Matinee and Evening Performances and Next-Day Matinee Performances: